10 Indoor Flowering Plants That Bloom All Year — Beautiful Picks That Will Bring Color Into Your Home

 You can commonly find oxalis at grocery stores in purple and green, explains Emily.
 If you go to a plant shop or nursery you can most likely score this cutie in the color 'Sunset', a gorgeous orangey amber.

-This plant is forgiving too.
-If you miss a watering it will wilt but bounces back quickly.
+This plant is forgiving, too.
+If you miss a watering, it will wilt, but it bounces back quickly.
 'It prefers bright indirect light to medium indirect light,' says Emily.
 'Water about once a week and usually twice a week in the spring and summer.
 Cut off blossoms once they have died, close to the bottom of the stem.
 Room air is good for this plant, just make sure to keep it away from AC and heat vents.'

 5. Beloperone (Mexican Shrimp Plant)

-This plant is easy to please and if it likes what you're offering can grow up to 3 feet indoors - clearly one of the best plants for a lush indoor garden.
+This plant is easy to please and, if it likes what you're offering, can grow up to 3 feet indoors - clearly one of the best plants for a lush indoor garden.
 All it requires are warm days, cool nights and a sunny windowsill to call home.
-If the plants get straggly prune back by around one half to encourage new growth and your plant will quickly bush up again.
+If the plants get straggly, prune back by around half to encourage new growth and your plant will quickly bush up again.

-In summer you can move these plants outside and after exposure to sunlight they will turn a more intense color and turn into quite the tropical thriller.
-Hummingbirds find the flowers irresistible.
+In summer, you can move these plants outside and after exposure to sunlight they will turn a more intense color and turn into quite the tropical thriller.
+They're among the most irresistible flowers for hummingbirds, too.

 Beloperone guttata is the full name (and it's also called Justicia brandegeeana).
 This plant is native to Mexico, and has been naturalized in Florida.